kiran3807/python-promise-tutorial/README.md

 Once the handler function is executed, to prevent further execution of the handler in the loop we set the flag to `False`.
 So flag being set to `False` is an indication that the corresponding handler has been executed.

-###Can we do better ?
+####Can we do better ?

 As you can see we are using multiple conditionals to synchronise the code.
 This can get messy quickly.
 Not to mention here we are using only one function to do the asynchronous work.
 Real life is never that simple.

-Luckily the call-backs can make our life simple :
+Luckily the call-backs can make our life simple.
+Here is a pseudo-code showing how we can use call-backs

 ```python
 class Observer(object):